Augmented Reality (AR) App: Product Design

 The revolution of digital photography was hastened by leveraging the mental models of analog photography – the emulation of a viewfinder, the display of a filmstrip, the flash of a bulb, and the sound of a shutter.
 To introduce users to AR, we may find our best, closest mental model of AR is digital photography.
 When taking a photo, we rely on a device to capture and display what we see.
 When using AR, we rely on a device to capture and alter what we experience.

-The following is a task flow for a home and garden app.
+The following are wireframes for a home and garden app.
 (The client’s name is withheld.)
 You’ll notice the app borrows conventions from digital photography.
 The conventions establish a familiarity with the new app’s UX, including the ability to save a still image from within the AR visualization.

 Image capture of a plant